metabase/metabase/docs/administration-guide/03-metadata-editing.md

 ![Reordering columns](./images/column-reorder.gif)

-You can also select from several pre-set options:
+You can also select from several options:

 - **Database.** (Default) The order of columns as they appear in the database.
 - **Alphabetical.** A, B, C... however the alphabet works.